saltyorg/docs/docs/sandbox/apps/discoflix.md

 ## What is it?

-[DiscoFlix](https://github.com/nickheyer/discoflix){: target=_blank rel="noopener noreferrer" } is a user-request-management system for your media server.
+[DiscoFlix](https://github.com/nickheyer/discoflix) is a user-request-management system for your media server.
 With Radarr / Sonarr / Discord integration, DiscoFlix facilitates requests by your users for your media server.

 Also comes with a [REST-API](https://tinyurl.com/discoflix).